RoonLabs/roon-extension-meridian/README.md

        the volume, and all is good.
 In Roon there is also a button to standby the speakers.

-       This is the same experience
+       Minus multiple sources support, this is the same experience without the AC200, G61R, 818, etc..

 ----------------